0xh3xa/algorithms/README.md

     - Path.
 Is there a path between v and w?
     - Shortest path.
 What is the shortest path between v and w?
     - Cycle.
 Is there a cycle in the graph?
-    - Euler tour.
+    - Euler cycle.
 Is there a cycle that uses each edge exactly once?
-    - Hamilton tour.
+    - Hamilton cycle.
 Is there a cycle that uses each vertex exactly once
     - Connectivity.
 Is there a way to connect all of the vertices?
     - MST.
 What is the best way to connect all of the vertices?
     - Bi-connectivity.
 Is there a vertex whose removal disconnects the graph?

-## Graph api
+## Undirected Graph api

 * Graph drawing provides intuition about the structure of the graph
 * Caveat intuition can be misleading